folbert/fewbricks/README.md

 `field_label_suffix` - Same as above but a suffix.

 ##What about styling?
 Do as you want but one idea is that you create a css/less/sass/what-have-you file for each module and place it alongside the PHP-file and giving it the same name as the PHP-file.
+So for example the brick "image-and-text.php" would have a style file names "image-and-text.css/scss/less".

 ##Developer mode
-By setting Fewbricks in developer mode, some extra debugging related to Febricks and ACF will become available.
+By setting Fewbricks in developer mode, some extra debugging related to Fewbricks and ACF will become available.
 Also, every time a field group is registered, a check for duplicate keys will be excuted.
 You enable developer mode by setting a constant, preferrably in wp-config.php, named FEWBRICKS_DEV_MODE to true:
 `define('FEWBRICKS_DEV_MODE', true)`

 If developer mode is enabled, you can also var dump the fields settings each time a field group is registered.
 This is done by passing a get variable named "dumpfewbricksfields" to any page like so: http://mywordpressinstall.com/wp-admin/?dumpfewbricksfields .